 United Nations Conference on Trade and Development

 Organization of American States

 Each committee will have 1 director, and between 1 and 3 co directors depending on its size.
 Each delegate represents a country on a committee, with up to ten representatives comprising a country delegation.
 In committee sessions, specific topics of current interest and international importance are discussed with a view towards passing a resolution on the issue.
 Delegates put forward working papers and draft resolution that can be debated and later amended so that, through compromise and consensus-building, a resolution with majority support can be achieved.
-Resolutions passed in selected committee are then discussed in the plenary General Assembly on the final day, where they must pass with a two-thirds majority.

 Of all the issues that the United Nations discusses, this year we thought that we should look at the issues of the future.
 We believe strongly that our generation is in a situation different to all those that have come before: both in a good sense and a bad one.
 We have all reaped the benefits of numerous advances in technology, and yet we have all seen increasing concern about climate change, terrorism, and the global economy.
 We are a privileged generation, but also one growing into the realisation that we have to confront complex, novel problems.

 That is why, dear delegates, we are hoping you will join us to identify, disect and propose solutions to these problems.
 These face not only individual nations and groups but the international community, and we believe that the United Nations is one of the forums that can truly make steps in resolving the problems of the future.
 By using international leverage and support, some of these problems can and will be solved.

 We hope you enjoy "facing the future" at OxIMUN 2013, and are able to benefit from the contemplation and debate of our theme.

 Copyright Oxford United Nations Association (OUUNA) 2003-2007, 2008-2009, 2010, 2011-2012

 OUUNA is an officially registered student society of Oxford University